 For example, if you have a Newsletter Preferences group category and the group names are Student Events, News, and Donations, format the Newsletter Preferences cell for someone in all three groups like this.

 If you need help, try our sample import file as a starting point.
-The sample file contains columns for a basic import that includes subscriber email address, first name, and last name.
-Each column in the file corresponds to a field in your MailChimp list.
+The sample file contains columns for an import that includes email address, first name, last name, address, birthday, a custom group, and tags.

 Download the sample CSV file, and replace the sample data with your subscriber data.
-You can also add more columns to the file, like phone numbers or groups.
-Follow the format guidelines for different types of information, to update your MailChimp list correctly.
+Customize the fields to match the data you have for your audience.
+Follow the format guidelines for different types of information, to update your Mailchimp audience correctly.

 Click the link to download the sample CSV import file.
 For best results, open the file in a spreadsheet program like Microsoft Excel or Google Sheets.